cmestasz/AoC2024/README.md

 Therefore!

-<p style="font-size: 10px">I won't take this seriously and the moment i can't solve a problem i'll just give up</p>
+I won't take this seriously and the moment i can't solve a problem i'll just give up